lushc/pack-calc-php/README.md

 1x 250
 1x 2000
 2x 5000
-Finished in 0.007 seconds with 2.28 MB peak usag
+Finished in 0.007 seconds with 2.28 MB peak usage
 ```

 To visualise the graph used with [GraphViz](https://graphviz.org/) and write an image to this directory (see [example](#example-graph)):